bmoeskau/hipchat-colors/README.md

 ![](https://github.com/bmoeskau/hipchat-colors/blob/master/hipchat-colors.jpg)

 This css file also reverts the default blue color of your own messages to pre-3.0 colors (not pictured).
+If you are curious about exactly what changes were made, check out [this commit](https://github.com/bmoeskau/hipchat-colors/commit/906ab261a8d74fb8cbb0c4c952611f3560013c13) (there's not much to it).

 The styles could definitely be improved upon (knock yourself out!), but I just wanted a quick fix so I can get back to work, and I was perfectly happy with the old colors.

 ## "Installation"